SarvarKh/ofn-wiki/Releasing.md

 ## How to make a release :spiral_notepad: :white_check_mark:

-* Identify the pull requests that got merged since the last release.
+* Identify all pull requests that got merged since the last release.
 * Get the release notes from each of these pull requests.
 If no release notes are specified you can just copy the pull request title.
 * Draft a [new release](https://github.com/openfoodfoundation/openfoodnetwork/releases/new) in the Github UI.
 Make sure the notes can be understood by humans.
 * Unless agreement has been reached in the [#dev](https://openfoodnetwork.slack.com/messages/C2GQ45KNU) Slack channel that a major release is appropriate, releases only bump up the minor version.